 THE TOP 8 BRUNCH SPOTS TO TEMPT YOUR TASTEBUDS

 Brunching is a much-loved South African pastime.
-Because of this, Cape Town offers dozens of brunch spots to explore, but with so many options it can be hard to choose just one.
+Because of this, Cape Town offers dozens of brunch spots to explore, but with so many options, it can be hard to choose just one.
 That is why we have composed this list for you of the best brunch spots you can visit along our bus routes.

-For perhaps the most unique South African take on brunch can be found at Hemelhuijs near STOP 5.
+Perhaps the most unique South African take on brunch can be found at Hemelhuijs near STOP 5.
 The name literally translates to “heaven house” and offers a green oasis in the middle of the city.
 It is all about fresh produce and locally sourced ingredients to create really different breakfast options with bold flavours, served all day!

 Hemelhuijs

-Try the mieliepap porridge with karoo honey and butter, double-cream citrus yogurt panna cotta or any of their unique takes on traditional eggs-and-bacon.
+Try the mieliepap porridge with karoo honey and butter, double-cream citrus yogurt panna cotta, or any of their unique takes on traditional eggs-and-bacon.
 You can even sip on kumquat-infused vodka with freshly pressed orange juice, or a quince Bellini with prosecco.

 With its ever-changing modern and whimsical decor and creative seasonal menu, Hemelhuijs is a hidden gem for locals and a must-do experience for all visitors.